Occupational Therapy (OT)

 Mobility scooters are battery-powered, wheeled carts with a steering wheel or tiller.
 These models have a speed control and go backward and forward.
 They are used on firm, level surfaces inside and outside buildings, but they cannot be used on stairs or curbs.
 Scooters are useful for people who can stand and walk only short distances—for example, to and from the scooter.

-Prostheses are artificial body parts, usually limbs (see Limb Prosthetics).
+Prostheses are artificial body parts, usually limbs (see Limb Amputation).
 For example, if an arm has been amputated, therapists may recommend an artificial arm that includes a pincer needed to hold a utensil.
-Most occupational therapists can train people who have had an limb amputated to use their artificial limb or other devices to help them with daily activities.
+Most occupational therapists can train people who have had a limb amputated to use their artificial limb or other devices to help them with daily activities.